THIS COURSE WILL BE OFFERED AS AN ONLINE COURSE IN Sumer 2019, IN A CONDENSED FORM

 Syllabus for the Online Course (Summer II 2019)

-July 8: 9 p.m. chatroom meeting 1: please have read Emily Amt's intro to the Middle Ages
+July 8: 8 p.m (always the same time). chatroom meeting 1: please have read Emily Amt's intro to the Middle Ages (we focus only on the religious aspects)

 July 10: chatroom meeting 2; Hildegard of Bingen, intro, and Divine Works